gauravmohan85/ing/README.md

 The script will be used to load the artifacts from Azure Devops Account.

 # Usage
---debug       Use this parameter to display the URL to download the artifact/file.
+--debug      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Use this parameter to display the URL to download the artifact/file.
---orgid       Use this parameter to input the Organization Id of the account.
+--orgid      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this parameter to input the Organization Id of the account.
---projectid   Use this parameter to input the project id of the account.
+--projectid  &nbsp;&nbsp;Use this parameter to input the project id of the account.
---repoid      Use this parameter to input the repository id from where artifact is to be loaded.
+--repoid     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this parameter to input the repository id from where artifact is to be loaded.
---branchid    Use this parameter to input the branch id.
+--branchid   &nbsp;&nbsp;Use this parameter to input the branch id.
---filepath    Use this parameter to input the file path.
+--filepath   &nbsp;&nbsp;&nbsp;&nbsp;Use this parameter to input the file path.

 # Example
 bash ali.sh --orgid "gauravmohan185" --projectid "ing" --repoid "samplerep" --branchid "1001" --filepath "test" --debug